Cromlech/cromlech.dawnlight/README.txt

 Traversing
 -------------

-Three consumers are defined by default, in order of use :
+Three consumers are defined by default, in order of use:

 - traversal on attribute name
 - traversal on containement (__getitem__)